Skip to content

 Bluetooth tab with adapter inventory and recovery policy

-The Bluetooth tab combines inventory and policy:
+The Bluetooth tab combines inventory, discovery, and policy:

 • Rename adapters for clearer dashboard labels.